 Imaging examinations

 Computed tomography (CT) demonstrated a destructed femoral cortex in her metaphysis with a soft-tissue mass.
-Magnetic resonance imaging (MRI) revealed a destructed lesion in the middle and distal segment of the femur and no invasion of the epiphysis (Figure 1a).
-Subsequent CT of the chest and whole-body single-photon emission computed tomography (SPECT) revealed no metastases of the lesion or other bony abnormalities.
+Magnetic resonance imaging (MRI) revealed a destructed lesion in the middle and distal segments of the femur, and no invasion of the epiphysis (Figure 1a).
+Subsequent CT of the chest, as well as whole-body single-photon emission computed tomography (SPECT), revealed no metastases of the lesion or other bony abnormalities.
 Core-needle biopsy was performed, and based on histological evaluation of the sample, osteoblastic osteosarcoma was confirmed.

 FINAL DIAGNOSIS

-Take together, osteoblastic osteosarcoma was confirmed.
+Osteoblastic osteosarcoma was confirmed.

 TREATMENT

-The staging was regarded as IIB according to Enneking classification[1], neoadjuvant chemotherapy was administered [cisplatin (120 mg/m2) and ifosfamide (3 g/m2/d) for 5 d, and doxorubicin (30 mg/m2/d) for 2 d].
+The staging was regarded as IIB according to the Enneking classification[1], and both neoadjuvant chemotherapy [cisplatin (120 mg/m2) and ifosfamide (3 g/m2/d) were administered for 5 d, followed by doxorubicin (30 mg/m2/d) for 2 d].
 After two cycles of chemotherapy, the response was evaluated at a multidisciplinary oncology meeting.
-According to RECIST 1.1, there was evidence of good response based on the sclerotic changes and good margination of the tumor observed on the radiography and CT images, marked shrinkage of any extension of the tumor into soft tissue demonstrated by MRI, and disappearance of abnormal accumulation on SPECT.
-This was further confirmed as complete response through histological examination, which revealed a 100% tumor necrosis rate.
+According to RECIST 1.1, there was evidence of good response based on the sclerotic changes, good margination of the tumor observed on the radiography and CT images, marked shrinkage of any extension of the tumor into soft tissue demonstrated by MRI, and disappearance of abnormal accumulation on SPECT.
+This was further confirmed to be a complete response upon histological examination, which revealed a 100% tumor necrosis rate.

 As there was no involvement of the epiphysis, a joint-sparing strategy was designed to treat this patient.
 As the distance between the tumor and the epiphysis was not sufficient for a safe surgical margin (Figure 1a), a two-stage surgery was planned.
 First, an epiphyseal distraction was made to separate the epiphysis and the diaphysis.
 It is imperative that the screws of the external fixator not be inserted into the tumor or reaction area, as this would result in iatrogenic contamination.
 Gradual distraction was started 3 d after the surgery, and it was performed at a rate of 1 mm/d (Figure 1b).
 During the period of distraction, the third cycle of chemotherapy was administered.
 The separation was confirmed by a plain radiograph taken 3 wk after the distraction period (Figure 1c).

 In the second stage of the surgery, an incision was made along the extension of the medial thigh.
-A 2-cm cuff of healthy tissue was retained along the biopsy track, which was left in continuity with the specimen.
+A 2 cm cuff of healthy tissue was retained along the biopsy track, which was left in continuity with the specimen.
 The femur was osteotomized 20 cm away from the upper edge of the epiphysis according to the extent in MRI.
 Histopathological examination of the excised specimen was indicative of osteosarcoma with tumor-free margins all around.
 Then, the massive bone defect of the femoral diaphysis was reconstructed with a custom-made intercalary PMMA construct combined with a free non-vascularized fibular graft.
 The custom-made PMMA construct was created as described in our previous studies[5,6].

 Briefly, two syringes (volume, 50 ml) were connected together and tailored according to the length of the bone defect (20 cm in this case).
-Two more syringes (volume, 20 ml) were placed in the 50-ml one with one of the edges attached.
-Then, PMMA bone cement was pressed into the space between the 50-ml syringe and 20-ml one as much as possible after taking on status of wiredrawing.
+Two more syringes (volume, 20 ml) were placed in the 50 ml one with one of the edges attached.
+Then, PMMA bone cement was pressed into the space between the 50 ml and 20 ml syringes as much as possible after taking on the status of wiredrawing.
 After the cement had hardened, the syringe tubes were removed and the PMMA construct was thus successfully created.
 The free non-vascularized fibular graft was harvested using conventional methods and placed in the PMMA construct (Figure 2).
-For the sake of immediate stability, a locking compress plate was used medially as additional inner support (Figure 3 and 4).
+For the sake of immediate stability, a locking compress plate was used medially as additional inner support (Figures 3 and 4).

 OUTCOME AND FOLLOW-UP